 The Power of a Hug in Promoting Well-being Will Astound You

 The simple act of hugging has been associated with a multitude of positive health benefits.
 Hugs stimulate the “love hormone,” oxytocin, which is released by the pituitary gland.
 Oxytocin is a neurotransmitter that influences the brain’s emotion network, helping to promote feelings of trust, bonding, and intimacy.
 In turn, a whole domino effect of health benefits, both physical and psychological, result, improving our overall feelings of wellbeing.
 Oxytocin seems to mitigate the effects of the stress hormone, cortisol, resulting in a more relaxed state.
-What follows are an array of positive health benefits, including:
+What follows are 8 positive health benefits, including:

 - Reduced risk of heart disease

 Just one ten second hug a day has health benefits, including easing depressed mood, resisting or fighting infections, and boosting the immune system.

 How Hugging Improves the Mood of Both Giver and Receiver

 It turns out that hugging is an equal opportunity gesture.
 Both the receiver and the giver of the hug experience mood benefits from hugging.
 Hugs can stimulate both dopamine and serotonin, which are brain chemicals associated with the response and reward system in the brain.
 When we give and receive a hug, the vagus nerve is stimulated, which runs through the body and connects with various organs.
 The resulting calming effect is experienced throughout the body and positively impacts mood by reducing anxiety and depression.